bkputnam/brian-putnam.com/README.md

 Regardless, I tried to get the official Python devserver working and couldn't because it has a dependency on Python2.7 and my flavor of linux (Debian) doesn't even provide Python2.7 anymore.

+## Folder Structure

+- `/local`: Contains scripts and utilities that are meant to be run locally
+- `/www`: Contains static client-side files.
+Often contains `.ts` and the generated `.js` side-by-side for easier sourcemap serving

+If we ever have a server, it'll probably live in `/server` or something like that.